Keene State awards several categories of grants and scholarships that don’t have to be repaid.

 For more information, please visit the Registrar’s Office Veterans Services Information page.

 Students who are members of AmeriCorps may use funds earned through this program to pay for tuition and other education-related expenses at Keene State College.
-Completed payment vouchers for this program should be submitted to the Student Accounts Office as soon as possible to ensure timely payment.
+Completed payment vouchers for this program should be submitted to the Student Financial Services Office as soon as possible to ensure timely payment.
 Students must request payments electronically using the system, My AmeriCorps, to ensure timely payment.

 Private Scholarship Websites